itsyagirlalexcote/professional-portfolio/README.md

 I learned more about using animations and challenged myself to create animations that I had never used before.

 I learned more about making clean and simple designs that feel more user friendly.
 This boosted my confidence as a developer as some of my previous projects were properly coded but were not as aethetically pleasing or centered on user-friendliness.

+I learned how to properly make a Dark Mode feature and how to style this.
+I had learned to integrate the JS for this but I did not learn the styling process and in the process I looked into making it WCAG compliant.

 Most importantly, I practiced and saw growth in my problem solving abilities.
 Incorporating new features and styles I had never worked on before allowed me to practice problem solving using more efficient Chat GPT prompts and Google searches.